Wang Chung (band): 1983–1985: Name change and initial success

 In 1983 they were still billed under the band name "Huang Chung" at BBC 2 music show The Old Grey Whistle Test.

 At this juncture, according to Hues, the band changed the spelling of their name to Wang Chung, at Geffen's suggestion, to make the pronunciation easier for English speakers.

 At the same time, Nick Feldman and Darren Costin opted to be billed under their real full names; only Jack Hues kept his pseudonym.
 The band spent most of 1983 recording their second studio album, Points on the Curve.
 Released in July 1983, the album yielded two moderately successful hits, "Don't Let Go" (No. 38 US) and a re-recorded version of "Dance Hall Days" (No. 16 US, No. 21 UK).
-The popularity of the latter song gave Wang Chung the ability to spend two months touring the United States on their own and with the Romantics and Berlin.
-In 1984 they would be the opening act for The Cars on their "Heartbeat City" tour; Costin would leave the band following this tour, and went on to form his own group, Heroes, which released the studio album Here We Are on RCA Records in 1987.
+The popularity of Dance Hall Days gave Wang Chung the ability to spend two months touring the United States on their own and with the Romantics and Berlin.

+In 1984, they were the opening act for The Cars on their "Heartbeat City" tour.
+Costin left the band following this tour, and formed his own group, Heroes, which released the studio album Here We Are on RCA Records in 1987.

 In late 1983, Hues and Feldman collaborated in a one-off project with vocalist David Van Day of duo Dollar.
 A demo of the track "Ringing the Bell" was submitted to Van Day by their publisher as one of many songs for consideration by Van Day as a possible follow up to his single "Young Americans Talking".
 It was recorded in November 1983 but remained unreleased for some time before eventually surfacing under the band name Music Academy in 1985.
 Wang Chung followed up the release of Points on the Curve with a spate of soundtrack work.
 Director William Friedkin specifically sought out Wang Chung to score his 1985 film To Live and Die in L.A.

 The resulting soundtrack became the group's third studio album, and is recognizable as one of their more mainstream works.
 It went top ten on the US Billboard chart for soundtracks.
 The band recorded "Fire in the Twilight" for the 1985 John Hughes film The Breakfast Club and contributed "There Is a Nation" for the soundtrack to First Born.
 With Costin gone, Hues and Feldman continued to record new material, employing producer Peter Wolf as their new drummer (although he never became an official member of the band).